Vandriadis/notifier/README.md

 ---

-Feel free to reach out with feedback or feature requests!
+Feel free to reach out with feedback or feature requests!!